 You can find more information about hallux valgus here splint .

 With foot and toe exercises you strengthen the foot muscles, tighten the connective tissue and counteract malpositions.
 Walking barefoot also has a positive effect.

 Many orthopaedists recommend the so-called Spiraldynamik therapy.
 This involves special strength and mobility exercises designed to strengthen the whole body as well as the feet.
 The central element of this form of treatment is the training of the patient.
 He or she learns exercises to train the toes and actively keep them straight.
 These do-it-yourself exercises are also intended to prevent toe malpositioning for women who have to wear heels at work or who have a family predisposition.

-In cases of pronounced deformity and advanced joint wear, permanent freedom from symptoms can only be achieved through surgical intervention.
+In cases of pronounced deformity and advanced joint wear, lasting freedom from symptoms can only be achieved by surgical intervention.
 Depending on the age of the patient and the extent of the deformity and joint wear, various surgical methods are available.

-If corrective surgery is no longer possible, the only option is joint stiffening.
-This does not restore the function of the joint, but it does make it painless.
+If corrective surgery is no longer possible, the only option is joint fusion.
+Although this does not restore function, it can achieve freedom from pain.

 Learn more about hallux valgus and the Hallufix splint.